How to Find an

 - How many cello students do you teach?
 What ages and levels?

-- How do you build a lesson plan?
-Is the curriculum personalized?
+- How do you build a lesson plan and customize?

 - Do you expect students to participate in studio recital, jury or competition?